 - Cold in Ontario

-A: Actually, this one's easy: if your stove isn't capable of maintaining a comfortable room temperature while operating in the cruise zone, you need a second stove, a larger stove, or better insulation.
+Actually, this one's easy: if your stove isn't capable of maintaining a comfortable room temperature while operating in the cruise zone, you need a larger stove, a second stove, or a better-insulated house.

 - Simon Berger